5 Places you Must Visit in Hambantota

 Madunagala Hot Spring

 Sometimes called the Mahapelessa Hot Spring, this particular hot spring is known to be a sacred one in which many a pilgrim from around the country would bathe in its waters.
-The waters are believed to have several healing properties, especially for skin disease.
-Right next to the hot springs lies the park, which is also home to a zoo and an aquarium.
-This is perfect, if you are with any young ones, as the area is also a great educational site.
+The waters are believed to have several healing properties, especially for certain types of skin diseases.
+Right next to the hot springs is a park that hosts a zoo and an aquarium.
+This is perfect to keep the little ones occupied and entertained during your visit. .